Digital Samba Introduces End-to-End Encryption (E2EE) for Private and Group Video Calls

 DTLS and E2EE

-Key Features of End-to-End Encryption in Digital Samba
+Key Features of End-to-End Encryption

-By offering E2EE with a developer-first approach, Digital Samba ensures that both the user experience and backend processes are secure, making it a top choice for developers who prioritise security in video conferencing tools.
+Digital Samba ensures that both the user experience and backend processes are secure, making it a top choice for developers who prioritise security in video conferencing tools.

-Enhanced Security with an Additional Layer of Protection
+Enhanced Security with Additional Protection

-How to Enable E2EE in Digital Samba
+How to Enable E2EE

 Digital Samba's Commitment to Privacy